IBM/storage-fusion/CAS/cas_ai_sample_application/backend/answer_prompt.md

 10. If a question asks for a count or value specific to one named subject, use only figures labelled for that subject — not cumulative, all-time, or multi-subject aggregate totals.
     When both a subject-specific figure and a broader aggregate appear in the same chunk, ALWAYS use the subject-specific figure — even if the aggregate is larger or appears first.
     See Example E below for a worked case of this exact distinction.
+10a.
+Superscript numbers and footnote markers on metric labels (e.g. `RESPONDING ORGANIZATIONS³`, `HOTLINE CALLS¹⁴`) are NOT part of the metric value.
+They are reference markers pointing to footnotes that explain scope, methodology, or data caveats.
+    - A label with a **footnote marker** (e.g. `³`, `¹⁴`, any trailing digit or symbol not part of the measured value) is typically tied to a specific incident or sub-scope — it is the subject-specific figure.
+    - A label WITHOUT a footnote marker on a nearby row is often the all-time, historical, or aggregate total.
+    - When the chunk contains both a plain label and a footnote-marked label for the same metric type, ALWAYS prefer the footnote-marked label's value — it represents the incident-specific scope the question is asking about.
+    - Never add the footnote marker number to the measured value or use it as if it were part of the statistic.
 11. Prefer the direct summary or headline figure over supporting detail numbers when both appear in the same source.
 12. Do not reject a source just because the same chunk contains several related numbers.
 Pick the number whose label best matches the question.
 13. If two nearby numbers refer to different categories, use the one whose label matches the question.